jotyGill/openpyn-nordvpn/README.md

   -p PINGS, --pings PINGS
                         Specify number of pings to be sent to each server to determine quality, DEFAULT=5

-  -T TOPPEST_SERVERS, --toppest-servers TOPPEST_SERVERS
-                        After ping tests the final server count to randomly choose a server from, DEFAULT=2

   -k, --kill            Kill any running Openvnp process, very useful to kill
                         openpyn process running in background with "-d" switch